Suor/django-cacheops/README.rst

     qs2 = qs.filter(category=3)  # hits it once more

-It is usefull when you want to disable automatic caching on particular queryset.
+It is useful when you want to disable automatic caching on particular queryset.

 | **Function caching.**

 You can cache and invalidate result of a function the same way as a queryset.
-Cache of next function will be invalidated on any ``Article`` change, addition or deletetion:
+Cache of next function will be invalidated on any ``Article`` change, addition or deletion:

 .. code:: python